TRANSMISSION_LOG 2026.03.22 09:20

 The film ends not with resolution, but with annihilation.
 The dreamer, unable to live with the reality of what she has done, retreats into suicide.
 The flickering lights and the smoke return, signaling the victory of the entity behind Winkie’s.

-Mulholland Drive posits that Hollywood is a machine designed to induce depersonalization.
+Mulholland Drive tells us that Hollywood is a machine, designed to induce depersonalisation.
 It sells a materialist fantasy that inevitably leads to spiritual suicide.
 The final whisper of Silencio is the command of the system to the victim: be quiet, return to the void, and let the tape keep playing.